fin-cli/handbook/guides/force-output-specific-locale.md

 Given a `force-locale.php` file:

     <?php
-    WP_CLI::add_wp_hook( 'pre_option_WPLANG', function() {
+    FIN_CLI::add_fin_hook( 'pre_option_FINLANG', function() {
 	    return 'en_US';
     });

 You can force the locale to `en_US` with:

-    wp --require=force-locale.php
+    fin --require=force-locale.php

-One nice thing about this approach is that you can easily apply it across multiple WP installs [using a config file](https://make.wordpress.org/cli/handbook/config/#config-files).
+One nice thing about this approach is that you can easily apply it across multiple FIN installs [using a config file](https://make.wordpress.org/cli/handbook/config/#config-files).